laurivan/lint-commit-msg/README.md

 ```

 ### Using in `commit-msg` hook
-To lint your commit messages automatically you can call the script in your
+To lint your commit messages automatically you can call `lint-commit-msg` in your
 Git repository's `commit-msg` hook.
 For this, there are a couple of approaches.

 #### Method 1: Add to PATH